Orchestrate AWS Lambda functions with Step Functions

-To implement a human approval step, you typically pause the workflow execution until a task token is returned.
-In this project the workflow passes a
+To implement the human approval step, the workflow execution pauses until a unique TaskToken is returned.
+In this project, the workflow passes a

-message to an Amazon SQS queue.
-The message contains a task token and the output returned by the preceding step.
-This message triggers a Lambda function that's
+message with the task token to an Amazon SQS queue.
+The message triggers another Lambda function that's

-defined to handle callback functionality.
-The Lambda function is invoked with the payload of the message.
-The workflow execution pauses until it receives
+configured to handle a callback based on the payload of the message.
+The workflow pauses until it receives

 the task token back from a SendTaskSuccess